lablup/backend.ai/docs/admin-api/sessions.rst

    type ComputeContainer {
      # identity
      id: UUID
      role: String      # "master" is reserved, other values are defined by cluster templates
-     hostname: String
+     hostname: String  # used by sibling containers in the same session
      session_id: UUID

      # image